thenumberpi31415926535/thenumberpi31415926535.github.io/_posts/2021-07-21-discord-Q-and-A.md

 ## How to assign roles ##
 [Table of Contents](#table-of-contents)

-1. Claim roles by locating typing command `pi#claimroles` in any text channel.
+1. Claim roles by typing command `pi#claimroles` in any text channel.
 1. Interact with the icons under the message to assign roles to yourself.
 1. You are able to unassign roles via command `pi#removeroles`